ebot64/ebot64/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on an edTech, <a href="https://play.google.com/store/apps/details?id=com.exampact.exampact">exampact</a>
+- 🌱 I’m currently deploying machine learning algorithms to the cloud
-- 🌱 I’m currently learning Cloud Computing 🤔
+- I'm currently taking GreatLearning course on Cloud Computing - end goal is to be able to deploy machine learning algos to the cloud for client consumption
 - 👯 I’m looking to collaborate on Data Science Projects
 - 💬 Ask me about Data Science and Mobile App Development using Flutter
 - 📫 How to reach me: ebot64@yahoo.com